1st Person Vs. 3rd Person – Uncover Which Perspective Can Enhance Your Content

 In order to enhance our clients’ content, we took a deep dive into all things narrative and collected data from our verticals over a 9-month period — January 1st – September 30th, 2022.

-We compared the average CORs for all 1st-person and 3rd-person content.
+We compared the average CORs (the number of people who clicked from our content to the landing page) for all 1st-person and 3rd-person content.

 Once we sat down to examine the results, we found that 1st-person narratives outperform 3rd-person content in the majority of our verticals.
 Like always, there are a few exceptions.
 For instance, anything scientific — like the Health & Wellness vertical — required less authenticity and more education, which can easily be achieved through 3rd-person content.